lucagiove/martin-fowler-refactoring-2nd/src/chp1/REFACTORING.md

 ## Status: Lots of Nested Functions

-Now there is more cohesion with the code that renders the text, but still extrmely coupled.
+Now there is more cohesion with the code that renders the text, but still extremely coupled.

 - Split Phase: calculate data, render to txt and html
   - Extract function `statement` to `renderPlainText`